ITP's contribution to teachingWinter semester 2023 - schedule

 Masters stream “Theoretical Physics”

-The Institute for Theoretical Physics is pleased to announce a new Masters stream “Theoretical Physics” as part of the physics masters programme at the University of Göttingen, from autumn 2019.
+The Institute for Theoretical Physics coordinates and offers the Masters stream “Theoretical Physics” as part of the physics masters programme at the University of Göttingen.

 The new stream offers a broad-based curriculum covering the whole range of theoretical physics, both classical and quantum, and a spectrum of methods from analytical calculations to advanced computational approaches.
 Core courses include Advanced Statistical Mechanics, Advanced Quantum Mechanics, Methods of Computational Physics and a project-based module on Advanced Computational Physics.